kestra-io/docs/content/blogs/serverless-data-pipelines.md

 ## Modular Data Transformations with dbt

 The dbt models used in [this project](https://github.com/kestra-io/serverless/tree/main/dbt/models) are structured into three main layers: **staging**, **marts**, and **aggregations**:
-- **Staging** prepares raw data for consistent use
+- **Staging layer** prepares raw data for consistent use
-- **Marts** creates business-centric tables for further analysis
+- **Marts layer** creates business-centric tables for further analysis
-- **Aggregations** calculates metrics like average order value and revenue by city.
+- **Aggregations layer** calculates metrics like average order value and revenue by city.

 Each of these layers handles a different stage of data transformation.

-### 1. Staging

-The **staging** layer prepares raw data for further transformations.
-It includes several SQL models:

-- `stg_customers.sql`: extracts and formats raw customer data
-- `stg_orders.sql`: prepares order data so that fields like order dates and IDs are standardized for consistent use
-- `stg_order_items.sql`: queries data about what was ordered, in what quantities, and at what prices
-- `stg_products.sql`: extracts product details like product names, categories, and prices
-- `stg_supplies.sql`: prepares supply chain data
-- `stg_locations.sql`: standardizes fields related to customer locations and their tax rates
-- `__sources.yml`: defines the source data for all staging models, mapping BigQuery tables to their corresponding staging models in dbt.

-This layer standardizes raw data for more complex transformations in the next steps.

-### 2. Marts

-The **marts** layer takes the cleaned data from the staging layer and builds business-specific tables:

-- `customers.sql`: joins data from the staging tables to create a unified view of customer details, such as total lifetime value and frequency of purchases
-- `orders.sql`: summarizes order data to generate metrics like total orders, total value, and order frequencies per time period.

-These models are designed to be used directly by downstream processes that require clean, pre-aggregated business data.

-### 3. Aggregations

-The **aggregations** layer calculates business metrics that provide insights into overall performance:

-- `avg_order_value.sql`: calculates the average value of each order to provide a high-level metric of customer spend
-- `sum_revenue_per_city.sql`: aggregates total revenue by city to give insights into sales performance across different regions.

-This layer builds on the marts models and calculates key metrics and aggregations that are often used in reports or dashboards.

 This modular structure helps ensure that the data transformations are well-organized, maintainable and scalable.